Odenson/LangGraph_agent_test/README.md

 ## Overview

-This project demonstrates a conversational agent using [LangGraph](https://github.com/langchain-ai/langgraph), [LangChain](https://github.com/langchain-ai/langchain), and the Tavily search tool.
+This project demonstrates a conversational agent using [LangGraph](https://github.com/langchain-ai/langgraph), [LangChain](https://github.com/langchain-ai/langchain), and the several tool.
 It features a graph-based conversation flow, tool integration, and a system prompt to control the verbosity of responses.
 The agent uses OpenAI's GPT-4.1 model and can be extended with additional tools.